 Group teletherapy is also beneficial for students who struggle to engage with their peers.
 “The students’ therapist guides them through how to engage and what’s appropriate and what’s not appropriate when having peers there,” said Sarah Beth Helsley, the Special Education Moderate ID teacher and the department head at North Central Middle School.
 “It’s really neat to see that students are working on the same skills, but it looks totally different for two different kids—so it is very individualized, but very group-centered too.”

 When Kershaw County School District and PresenceLearning started working together, parents were unsure about the partnership because they weren’t familiar with teletherapy.
 PresenceLearning provided teachers with introductory letters to send to parents, and they met with school staff to discuss how staff can support parents and keep them engaged and informed about teletherapy and about the progress their children are making.

 “I think parents being informed is the key to success,” said McGovern.
 “One of the powerful things with PresenceLearning is that parents can actually log in and see their children receiving speech therapy, which is very helpful in making them our partners in the process.”

 Parents started to not only see teletherapy working during sessions, but it carried over into their homes as well.
 “At home, I see the progress he’s making.
-It used to be little simple words he couldn’t say, but now he can say them on his own,” said Jaleesa Bess, a parent of a middle school student.
-“The teletherapy he’s receiving at school is giving him a lot of confidence.”
+It used to be little simple words he couldn’t say, but now he can say them on his own,” said Jaleesa B., a parent of a middle school student.

 Kershaw County high schooler speaks her first word during a teletherapy session.